 NAFSA invites attendees to share and learn from original international education research presented at the Research Symposium, with an active open discussion focused on how research can connect with practice.

-The Call for Proposals for the Spring 2020 Research Symposium will open in December 2019.
+Proposals are not currently being accepted.
+The Call for Proposals for the Fall 2022 Research Symposium will open in May 2022.

 Research Symposium Resources

-Volume 1 cover a range of topics, including practitioner identities, the role of heritage-seeking for minority students, internationalization assessment, and intercultural growth in short-term study abroad.
+Volume 1 covers a range of topics, including practitioner identities, the role of heritage-seeking for minority students, internationalization assessment, and intercultural growth in short-term study abroad.

 Volume 3 covers a range of topics including standards for measuring higher education internationalization, the impact of reentry for U.S. students of color, undergraduate enrollment and net tuition revenue, diversifying global education through cocurricular global experiences, and more.

-If you have any questions about submitting a proposal or about the event details, please contact us.
+If you have any questions about submitting a proposal, becoming a peer reviewer, or about the event details, please contact us.

 NAFSA would like to thank the following individuals for their work as Peer Reviewers for the NAFSA Research Symposium: